up2code/kafra-line/README.md

 - Webhook URL: __https://{your_heroku_app_name}.herokuapp.com/callback__.
 - If you wish your bot can join group chats.
 Then enable __Allow bot to join group chats__.

+## Global config
+Any config can put here as you want.
+You can overwrite global_config.json via Firebase too.
+Sample structure is in sample/app.json.
+Restart is need for update config.

 ## Usage

 ### Query item from poporing.life